A robust approach for finding all well-separated solutions

 The source code serves for documentation purposes only.
 A major code clean-up was started but later abandoned; as a result, there are funny looking big clumps in the code (e.g. function arguments that were to be moved to their own classes with the corresponding functions, etc).
-The entire application is currently being re-written in Python instead, please visit SDOPT-TEARING.
+The entire application was re-written in Python, please visit the GitHub repo for the latest version.

 - data folder: the AMPL model files can be found here; the human